maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Ko te kupuhipa i whakauruhia mō te whakapau kōnae whakamāhukihuki, he hē.</translation>

 YES
-The translation is erroneous. "whakapau kōnae whakamāhukihuki" does not correctly convey "wallet decryption", and the whole phrase is unnecessarily complex and inaccurate.
-"Kupuhipa" is correctly used for "passphrase", but "wallet" should be "pūkete" and "decryption" can be "whakamāori" or "wetemuna".
+There is an issue with the translation:
+1. "kupuhipa" is correct for "passphrase".
+2. However, "whakapau kōnae whakamāhukihuki" does not correctly convey "wallet decryption".
+"Whakapau" can mean "to use up", "kōnae" is "file", and "whakamāhukihuki" does not appear to be a correct term in Māori, especially for "decrypt".
+3. It should refer to "pūkete" (wallet) and use a clearer phrase for "decryption" such as "whakapakaru i te huna kupu" ("unlock", "decryption") or "whakatuwhera" (open/unlock).

 Correct translation:
-Ko te kupuhipa i whakauruhia mō te wetemuna i te pūkete, he hē.
+Ko te kupuhipa i whakauruhia hei wetewete i te pūkete he hē.
 ```

 ```
         <source>The passphrase entered for the wallet decryption is incorrect.
 It contains a null character (ie - a zero byte).
 If the passphrase was set with a version of this software prior to 25.0, please try again with only the characters up to — but not including — the first null character.
 If this is successful, please set a new passphrase to avoid this issue in the future.</source>
         <translation>Ko te kupu whakapā atu i whakauruhia mō te whakapau kōnae kore tika.
 Kei roto i te kupu whakapā he pūāhua kore (hei tauira - he tūmomo kore).
 Ki te whakapau kōnae te kupu whakapā i te wā i whakatūria ai tēnei whakamahi i mua i te 25.0, whakamātau anō ki te whakapau kōnae ki te whakakore i tēnei raruraru i te wā e whai ake nei.</translation>

 YES
 The translation is problematic for several reasons:
-1. The original message refers to the "passphrase entered for the wallet decryption," but the translation uses terms like "whakapau kōnae," which means something like "consuming a file," which is not correct for "decryption."
+1. "whakapā atu" is not a standard way to refer to passphrase; "kupuhipa" is more idiomatic in Māori for "passphrase" or "password".
+2. "whakapau kōnae" does not sensibly translate to "wallet decryption". "whakamuna" is closer to "encryption/decryption" and "pūtea" is "wallet".
-2. Important details are omitted, such as the description of a "null character (ie - a zero byte)" and the instructions to try up to the first null character.
+3. The sentence does not handle instructions about the null character and retrial with only the characters up to the first null character.
-3. The overall meaning is significantly changed and confusing.

-Correct translation (closer to intent, but note that 'mi' for technical terms can vary):
+4. Several sections are omitted or mistranslated.

+Correct translation:
-Ko te kupuhipa i whakauruhia mō te whakatuwhera i te pūkete moni he hē.
-Kei roto i te kupuhipa tētahi pūāhua kore (arā, he byte kore/zero byte).
-Mēnā i tautuhia te kupuhipa ki tētahi putanga o tēnei pūmanawa i mua i te 25.0, whakamātau anō mā te whakamahi i ngā pūāhua tae noa ki te pūāhua kore tuatahi anake.
-Mēnā ka angitū koe, tautuhia koa tētahi kupuhipa hōu kia karo i tēnei raruraru ā muri ake nei.
+Ko te kupuhipa i whakaurua mō te wetewete i te putea he hē.
+Kei roto i te kupuhipa tētahi pūāhua kore (arā, he moka kore).
+Mēnā i tautuhia te kupuhipa ki tētahi putanga o tēnei raupaparorohiko i mua i te 25.0, whakamātau anō mā te whakauru i ngā pūāhua tae noa ki — engari kaua e uru atu — te pūāhua kore tuatahi.
+Mēnā ka angitu tēnei, tēnā whakamahi he kupuhipa hōu kia kore ai e puta anō tēnei raruraru.
 ```

 ```